Greater Naples AAUW Charitable Foundation, Inc.

 What will the parents/guardians do while girls are in their sessions?

-The adults attend the opening in the auditorium, then there are three sessions designed to help parents/guardians support girls as they move through middle and high school years.
-They will also participate in snack and enjoy the keynote speaker.
+The adults attend the opening session in the auditorium, then additional sessions designed to help parents/guardians support girls as they move through middle and high school years.
+They will also enjoy the keynote speaker.

 What should the girls bring to the conference?